magjac/d3-graphviz/README.md

 <a name="graphviz_renderDot" href="#graphviz_renderDot">#</a> <i>graphviz</i>.<b>renderDot</b>(<i>dotSrc</i>[, <i>callback</i>]) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/renderDot.js "Source")

-Starts rendering of an SVG graph from the specified *dotSrc* string and appends it to the selection the grapviz renderer instance was generated on. [<i>graphviz</i>.<b>renderDot</b>](#graphviz_renderDot) returns "immediately", while the rendering is performed in the backgound.
+Starts rendering of an SVG graph from the specified *dotSrc* string and appends it to the selection the grapviz renderer instance was generated on. [<i>graphviz</i>.<b>renderDot</b>](#graphviz_renderDot) returns "immediately", while the rendering is performed in the background.
 The layout stage is performed by a web worker (unless the use of a web worker was disabled when the renderer instance was created).

 It is also possible to do the [Graphviz](https://www.graphviz.org/doc/info/lang.html) layout in a first separate stage and do the actual rendering of the SVG as a second step like so: